kirbydesign/designsystem/.github/CONTRIBUTING.md

 - Post in Kirby-guild
 - Code reviews are meant to align your code with existing code
   - While your implementation might be perfectly valid, we are aiming for uniformity across the codebase.
-- Don't commit and exit - make sure to stay responsive and come back to answer comments on your code review
+- Please don't fire & forget, i.e. commit & run - make sure to stay responsive and come back to answer comments on your code review :)
 ## The good:
 <!-- The following sections have the responsibility of explaining contributors our best pratices such that they can more easily have their changes implemented in kirby -->
 <!-- Ideally we should be able to refer to these sections if people break the guidelines in their issue or pull-requests, to make sure we are all preaching the same guidelines -->